 When Hubble was launched in 1990, the only planets we knew about were those orbiting our own sun.
 Since then, astronomers using both space-based telescopes such as NASA’s Kepler observatory and ground-based telescopes, have discovered a rapidly-growing number of so-called exoplanets around other stars.

 “One main way we have found planets is by the transit technique,” said Sara Seager, Professor of Planetary Science and Professor of Physics at the Massachusetts Institute of Technology (MIT), Cambridge, Massachusetts.
 “That is when a planet goes in front of its parent star as seen from the telescope.
 The observed starlight drops by a tiny amount, by 1 percent or even less.
 And by measuring a star’s brightness.
-Minute-by-minute or hour–by-hour or day by day, we are able to spot a planet transit.”
+Minute-by-minute or hour–by-hour or day-by-day, we are able to spot a planet transit.”

 With Hubble, scientists can go beyond measuring basic properties of transiting planets, like their mass and their size, to actually studying their atmospheric composition.
 They do that using spectroscopy.
 The light from a star with a transiting planet is spread out by Hubble’s spectrographs into its constituent colors, or wavelengths.
 Some of this starlight will have passed through the outer atmosphere of the exoplanet.
 Scientists look for places in the color spectrum where light is missing, absorbed by gases in the atmosphere.
 Each gas has its own distinct set of lines it removes from the starlight spectrum, so particular gases in the planet’s atmosphere can be identified.
 With this technique, astronomers have identified sodium, nitrogen, hydrogen, and even water vapor in various exoplanetary systems.

-The Wide Field Camera 3 (WFC3) is being used to study abundance of water vapor in the atmosphere of exoplanets.
+The Wide Field Camera 3 (WFC3) is being used to study the abundance of water vapor in the atmosphere of exoplanets.
 WFC3 is also used to study how temperatures change in the profile (different heights) of an exoplanet’s atmosphere.

 Studying the chemical makeup of an exoplanet may help find answers to the question of where life could exist elsewhere in the cosmos.